underscoreio/essential-scala/src/pages/implicits/implicit-parameters.md

 }
 ~~~

 When the compiler expands an implicit argument list, it searches for candidate values for each argument by type.
-In our `htmlify` method the exact type will be decided by the type parameter `T` -- if `T` is `Person`, for example, the compiler searches for a value of type `HtmlWriter[Person]`.
+In our `htmlify` method the exact type will be decided by the type parameter `T`---if `T` is `Person`, for example, the compiler searches for a value of type `HtmlWriter[Person]`.

 We'll look at the full implicit search rules in the next section.
 For now, we're going to use the simplest rule, which is that any implicits in the local scope take priority over other implicits.
 A simple way of packaging implicits is to declare them in an object